-Join Tim Grey for an in-depth discussion in this video A Windows 8 overview, part of Up and Running with Windows 8.
+Join Tim Grey for an in-depth discussion in this video A Windows 8 overview, part of Learning Windows 8.

 When you launch Windows 8 for the very first time, your reaction may very well be that this is unlike any computing experience you've ever had before.
 If you've used any version of Windows, and in fact just about any computer, you've probably not seen an interface like this.
 And that's because Windows 8 incorporates a new Start Screen.
 In many ways, if you're familiar with previous versions of Windows, this is similar to the Start button.
 Except, instead of just being a button that pops up a menu, the start screen literally takes up your entire screen.